valeIT/valeIT.github.io/copyright/index.md

 ## Basic Informations

 I use Open Source projects in many of my Apps.
 In this page I try as best as I can to link to what I use.
-Please if you notice something missing [open a ticket](/support).
+Please if you notice something missing [open an Issue on Github](https://github.com/valeIT/valeIT.github.io/issues) or [submit a pull request with the fix yourself](https://github.com/valeIT/valeIT.github.io/pulls).
+You can also [open a ticket](/support) if you don't have a Github account.
 You can find the [Changelog](#changelog) at the bottom of the page.

 ### Open Source Frameworks